HIWIN LOGO

 Competitive Salary & Benefits

 HIWIN has a robust financial system and follows the Employee Retirement Regulations based on the Labor Standards Act and Labor Pension Act.
 We have established a stable retirement fund allocation system and payment plan to ensure secure retirement benefits for our employees.
-Actuaries are appointed to conduct regular actuarial calculations and provide retirement pension reports, ensuring adequate provisions and safeguarding employees’ rights to receive retirement benefits in the future.
+Certified actuaries are appointed to conduct regular actuarial calculations and provide retirement pension reports, ensuring adequate provisions and safeguarding employees’ rights to receive retirement benefits in the future.

 Employee Engagement Survey